Chrissy-Ann/landing-page/README.md

-# landing-page
+# Landing Page
-This repository contains the starter files for the Landing Page project.
+Create the HTML and CSS for a landing page that closely resembles the mockups.